 There are also many other outcrops very amenable to scrambling and bouldering.

 There are two ways to reach Sherwin Island from the parking area described in the Getting There section.

 1. Hike on the towpath until you see an old culvert in the narrow side channel of the Potomac.
 Look for and follow an unmarked, unmaintained trail to the vicinity of the culvert, and then cross the shallow water.
 In drier conditions, this approach takes 5-10 minutes.

 2. Hike the towpath to the Billy Goat Trail and follow that trail until you see a series of outcrops forming a natural passage over the side channel.
-In all but flood conditions, this way should be passable, and it takes about 10-15 minutes to reach the island this way.
+In most conditions, this way should be passable, and it takes about 10-15 minutes to reach the island this way.

 On the actual Cupid’s Bower cliffs, there are 12 routes ranging from 5.3 to 5.12.
 The climbs are only 30-40’ each, so consider a strategically placed toprope that will enable you to do several routes from the same setup.

 •Ph.D.—AKA the Coffin Climb (5.9)—a crack route starting by a coffin-shaped recess.

 •Post-Ph.D.
 Left (5.10-)—for those of you who like overhangs.